babylonlabs-io/simple-staking/docs/WalletIntegration.md

 ## 2. Mobile Wallet Integration

-A mobile wallet with an in-app browser option can be integrated into the dApp by defining a class that implements the wallet interface and injecting an instance of it under the `window.btcwallet` global object when the Babylon dApp is loaded.
+A mobile wallet with an in-app browser option can be integrated into the dApp by defining a class that implements the wallet interface and by injecting an instance of it under the `window.btcwallet` global object when the Babylon dApp is loaded.